Part One: Tax reliefs and incentives for IT and tech businesses

 Enterprise investment scheme (EIS)

-Enterprise investment schemes essentially provide tax credit for investors in tech companies.
+Enterprise investment schemes (external link) essentially provide tax credit for investors in tech companies.
 The relief is set at 30%, allowing for investments of up to £1 million in an EIS-approved company.
 If an investor sells their shares in the company after three years of buying them, then they’ll also incur no capital gains tax on that sale.

 Investors are also covered if the venture collapses and the investment turns out to be worthless.
 In this instance, the investor can receive capital loss relief of around 40%, which is provided against their income rather than capital.

 This loss relief massively minimises the risk profile of their investment.
 An investor can get 30% of tax credit upfront to invest.
 If they make a massive gain they don’t have to pay tax on it, and if they make a loss they can offset it against their income, which means investors get a good deal in every outcome.